LONDON, July 27, 2017 /PRNewswire/ --

 - Global demand drives volumes in first six months, with 78.9% of British-built cars shipped overseas and year on year demand broadly stable at -0.9%.

-- Independent report forecasts sector will just miss 2 million production milestone by 2020.
+- Independent outlook forecasts sector will just miss 2 million production milestone by 2020.

 UK car production fell by -2.9% in the first half of 2017, with 866,656 cars rolling off production lines, according to figures released today by the Society of Motor Manufacturers and Traders (SMMT).
 The small drop in output, which still makes the first six months the second biggest for 12 years, follows changes in production schedules for new model introductions.

 Production is forecast to rally in the second half of 2017, according to the latest independent forecast.
 The projection is based on a number of new models and updates planned for production later this year - many from premium brands, helping to cement the UK as the world's second biggest producer of premium cars after Germany.
-However, market softness both in the UK and certain key export markets may see the 2017 forecast revised.
+However, uncertainty surrounding growth in demand from both the home and export markets may see the 2017 forecast revised.
 Looking further ahead, the base outlook with an interim Brexit deal secured, has been revised and the analysis forecasts industry will just miss the ambition of 2 million cars by 2020 (1,993,750).

 The EU remained the UK's biggest trading partner, accounting for more than half of all cars produced for export (54.6%), with Germany and Italy the UK's second and third biggest single markets.
 In fact, EU countries make up half of UK Automotive's top 10 export destinations, highlighting the importance of continued free trade.

-Mike Hawes, Chief Executive, SMMT, said, "World class engineering and products, strong government collaboration and massive investment have helped UK Automotive become a global success story and one of the world's most skilled workforces have helped make UK Automotive among the most productive places to build cars.
-Given the highly integrated nature of the global automotive sector, it is vital we maintain open trade with our customers and suppliers for the benefit of consumers worldwide.
-China remains a vitally important partner for the UK, with both sectors investing significantly in each other's countries.
-Strengthening this relationship through mutually beneficial trade agreements has the potential to unlock huge opportunities for our respective industries and economies."
+Mike Hawes, Chief Executive, SMMT, said, "World class engineering, products, strong government collaboration and massive investment have helped UK Automotive become a global success story and one of the world's most skilled workforces have helped make UK Automotive among the most productive places to build cars.
+Given demand and the highly integrated nature of the global automotive sector, it is vital we maintain open trade links with customers and suppliers across all markets for the benefit of consumers worldwide.
+The UK and Indian automotive industries share a rich heritage of trade and investment, and strengthening this relationship through mutually-beneficial trade deals in the future is of the utmost importance."

 Car manufacturing Jun-16 Jun-17 % Change YTD-16 YTD-17 % Change Total 158,641 136,901 -13.7% 892,384 866,656 -2.9% Home 35,252 29,631 -15.9% 202,018 182,830 -9.5% Export 123,389 107,270 -13.1% 690,366 683,826 -0.9% % export 77.8% 78.4% 77.4% 78.9%